Understanding Relative Humidity Measurements

 Type of Measurement

 The data loggers should be installed in the ductwork with the air stream.
-The relative humidity data measured by the logger should be collected as hourly average values and not instantaneous.
-With this method, the logger will detect humidity fluctuations across the hour and store the average value of those fluctuations, rather than the measured relative humidity value at an instantaneous point in time (which does not account for those changes).
+The relative humidity data measured by the logger should be collected as hourly average values; not as instantaneous values.
+When operating under this method, the logger detects humidity fluctuations across the hour and stores the average value of those fluctuations, rather than the measured relative humidity value at an instantaneous point in time (which does not account for those changes).

 Use the manufacturer’s software to set up and launch the logger(s).
 Refer to the equipment’s user manual for detailed instructions on how to set up the logger.